ODB (wrestler): Return to TNA Wrestling (2016–2017; 2019–2020, 2021, 2026)

+At Rebellion, ODB, Mickie James and Taryn Terrell lost to The Elegance Brand (Ash by Elegance, Heather by Elegance, and M by Elegance) and the announcement of ODB's TNA Hall of Fame induction at Bound for Glory.

 All Elite Wrestling (2019)

 ODB made a surprise appearance at All Out, participating in the Casino Battle Royal.
 She eliminated Teal Piper before being eliminated by Britt Baker.

 National Wrestling Alliance (2019)

 On December 14, 2019, at Into the Fire, ODB made her National Wrestling Alliance (NWA) debut as Allysin Kay's mystery tag team partner, defeating Marti Belle and Melina.